prOttonicFusion/py-results/README.md

 ## Development

 ### Testing
-The provided unit tests can be run using [Pytest](https://docs.pytest.org):
+The provided unit tests can be run using:
 ```
-python3 -m pytest
+python3 -m unittest
 ```

 ### Building